 Puerto Vallarta Snorkeling

 Among all the possible activities in Puerto Vallarta snorkeling is one of the most popular.
 You have many different boat tours that take you to the most incredible snorkeling site.
-If the Marieta Island is too far or a little over the budget, or if you just want to have more snorkeling adventures in Puerto Vallarta, here some options:
+If the Marieta Island is too far or a little over the budget, or if you just want to have more snorkeling adventures in Puerto Vallarta, here are some options:

 Puerto Vallarta Zip line